 Once every year in February, the world of urban biking descends on Valparaíso for an epic event: the Red Bull downhill race on Cerro Abajo.
 The city couldn’t have been designed better for such an event, with the race route descending staircases, rooftops and passageways towards the glorious city ocean.

-The race has been held for 17 consecutive years and is massively popular in the city.
+The race was held for 17 consecutive years before being interrupted by the pandemic, and is massively popular in the city.
 Crowds pour out in force, with cheering spectators lining the track from top to bottom.
 The video below shows a point-of-view recording of last year’s winning run… it’s not for the faint-hearted!
-But it is a great day out if you happen to be in Valpo when it’s on.
+But it is a great day out if you happen to be in Valpo when it’s on again.

 Things to do in Valparaíso: food and drink